 Esquirol – 45 Rue des Tourneurs

-This salon de thé pays homage to its British influence, with portraits of distinguished-looking people decorating the dining area, busts of roman leaders lining the walls, and chandeliers dotting the ceilings.
+This salon de thé pays homage to its British influence, with portraits of distinguished Brits garnishing the dining area, busts of roman leaders lining the walls, and chandeliers dotting the ceilings.
 For those with a sweet tooth, L’Autre Salon de Thé offers some of the sweetest and creamiest pastries and hot chocolate.
-Their prize offering, though, is their banoffee pie, an English tradition of bananas, cream and toffee on a thick pastry crust.
+But their most prize offering is the banoffee pie, an English tradition of bananas, cream and toffee on a thick pastry crust.

 Esquirol – 6 Rue Baour Lormian